Degrees and Certifications:

-This will be my fourth year teaching within the EWSD community, and I am so excited about the school year ahead!
+This will be my fifth year teaching within the EWSD community, and I am so excited about the school year ahead!
 I graduated with a BA in Art from Central Connecticut State University and currently hold a Level II VT Educator's License.
-I am currently studying Art Education and Art Therapy.
+I am currently pursuing a Master's Degree in Art Education.

 I strongly believe in the facilitation of differentiated instruction, academic choice, arts integration, and brain-based learning.
 I use and adapt Responsive Classroom approaches and look forward to facilitating art events and activities both inside and outside of the classroom.
 I will motivate and advocate for all students as they grow and become confident, self-seeking learners.

 I will be building relationships while I am in the classroom over the next several months, and hope to connect and work with families in our community as well.
 If you have any questions, concerns, or would like to discuss the specific needs of your child, feel free to email me at email@example.com.
-If you prefer a phone call I am available at Hiawatha on Mondays and Thursdays all year long, and at Fleming on Tuesdays and Fridays until the end of December.
+If you prefer a phone call I am available at Hiawatha on Tuesdays and Fridays, and a half day on Wednesday.